ericnewton/many-lives/README.md

 too involved, I'd be happy to change the code.

-I did not have the time or inclination to put effort into writing parallel version, though I did spend time doing so for Clojure, Scala , Java and Haskell.
+I did not have the time or inclination to put effort into writing parallel version, though I did spend time doing so for Clojure, Scala, Java and Haskell.
 The limits of the CPython implementation are unlikely to provide performance improvements with multithreading, and the nature of the problem does not lend itself to other ways of making Python programs execute in parallel.